AlexsGan/PandemicVolunteers/README.md

 (Note: the password field can only be used to change one's password.)

+A user can:
-A logged in user can:
+* browse requests by clicking on "get requests" button A logged in user can:
+* in "FEED":
+    * add request
-* in "FEED", browse and add requests, applying to help a request, and accept incoming request applications
+    * applying to help a request by clicking on "assist request" button, and accept incoming request applications. (this part is not finished)
-* in "MY REQUESTS", view your sent and accepted requests.
+* in "MY REQUESTS", view your sent and accepted requests (this part is not finished)

 If the user is an admin, they can delete requests posts and chat messages.
 Sign into the hardcoded admin account by using the username "admin" and password "admin", and clicking "Admin Login".